pastas/pastas/pastas2.md

 - The default arguments for `ps.solver.LeastSquares` have changed slightly.
 We now default to a more accurate 3-point method to compute the Jacobian `jac="3-point"`.
 The previous default was `jac="2-point"`.
-This change introduces a tiny extra computational effort but the advantage of a more accurate estimate of the Jacobian can lead to better performing models so is worth it in our opinion.
-You can always go back to 2-point if you want.
+This change introduces a small extra computational effort but the advantage of a more accurate estimate of the Jacobian can lead to better performing models.
+Users can always go back to 2-point.

 - The parameter update in `ps.solver.LeastSquares` is now controlled by `x_scale="jac"` which uses the Jacobian to determine the step change for each parameter during optimization.
 Using the Jacobian gives better parameter updates, especially when parameter scales are very different.

-- The order of arguments in `WellModel`, `TarsoModel`, `StepModel`, `LinearTrend`, `ChangeModel` was adjusted to more closely match the other StressModels.
-All StressModels now adhere to the following order: stress/time input, rfunc, name, etc. Be aware that old code that used positional arguments for these StressModels may be affected and result in errors when run with Pastas 2.0.
+- The order of arguments in `WellModel`, `TarsoModel`, `StepModel`, `LinearTrend`, and `ChangeModel` was adjusted to more closely match the other StressModels.
+All
+StressModels now adhere to the following order: stress/time input, rfunc, name, etc. Be aware that old code that used positional arguments for these StressModels may be affected and result in errors when run with Pastas 2.0.